-Be Our Guest is a popular restaurant located inside the Beast’s castle in the Magic Kingdom.
-It receives a lot of hype, but it’s pretty expensive.
-So, is it worth the money?
+Be Our Guest, a restaurant inside the Beast’s castle at the Magic Kingdom, gets a lot of hype, but is it worth the money?
 Should you eat here on your next trip to Disney World?
-Keep reading to find out!
+Will you love your experience?
+Keep reading to find out what to expect!

 The Imagineers did a great job carrying out the theme.
 Everything in this restaurant makes you feel like you just stepped into the movie.